stkao05/dotfiles/README.md

   symlinked in when you run `script/bootstrap`.

 ## tmux cap key setup

 On many keyboards, the CAPS LOCK key sits right next to the a key on the home row of the keyboard.
 By remapping this key to CTRL , you can make triggering commands more comfortable.

 System Preferences --> Keyboard --> Modifier Keys

+## git

+- `git/gitconfig.local.symlink`: contains config that might have private info (i.e. email).
+This file fille be ignored
+- `git/gitconfig.symlink`: will include config from `git/gitconfig.local.symlink` plus additional config.
+This is the final config file that will be used by git